flash62au/WiThrottle/README.md

 The WiThrottleProtocol library does provides only basic support adding multiple locomotives at the same time.

 ```
+bool stealLocomotive(char multiThrottle, String address)
 bool stealLocomotive(String address)
 ```
 Attempt to steal a locomotive address by releasing it and then selecting it.
 Return ```true``` the address is properly formed, ```false``` otherwise.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ```
+bool releaseLocomotive(char multiThrottle, String address="*")
 bool releaseLocomotive(String address="*")
 ```
 Release the specified locomotive address.
 If the address is specified as "*" (or not explicitly given, as this is the default value), all locomotives will be released.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ### Function State
 ```
+void setFunction(char multiThrottle, int num, bool pressed)
 void setFunction(int num, bool pressed)
 ```
 Update the state for the specified function (0-28 is the acceptable range).
 If the function button has been pressed down (or otherwise activated), set ```pressed``` to ```true```.
 When the button is released, set ```pressed``` to ```false```.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ### Speed & Direction
 ```
+bool setSpeed(char multiThrottle, int value)
 bool setSpeed(int value)
 ```
 Set the DCC speed value (0-126).
 If there is no locomotive selected, or if the speed value is out of range, returns ```false```, otherwise this returns ```true```.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ```
+int getSpeed(char multiThrottle)
 int getSpeed()
 ```
 Return the current speed value.
 This is not meaningful if no locomotive is selected.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ```
+bool setDirection(char multiThrottle, Direction d)
 bool setDirection(Direction d)
 ```
 Set the direction of travel.
 The values for ```d``` can be ```Forward``` or ```Reverse```.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ```
+Direction getDirection(char multiThrottle)
 Direction getDirection()
 ```
 Returns the current direction of travel.
 Will be ```Forward``` or ```Reverse```.

+multiThrottle defaults to 'T' if not specified.
+Otherwise use '0', '1', '2', '3', '4', '5' only.

 ```
 void emergencyStop()